-The Center for Behavioral Business Research (CBBR) is to bring together industry leaders, academics, and undergraduate students to study issues relevant to business, consumers and broader society.
+The Center for Behavioral Business Research (CBBR) brings together industry leaders, academics, and undergraduate students to study issues relevant to business, consumers and broader society.

-The Center for Behavioral Business Research (CBBR) within the Carson College of Business is a cross-disciplinary center for behaviorally oriented research, undergraduate engagement and education, and outward-facing communication of the research successes at the CCB.
-The CBBR is housed within the Carson College of Business and is directed by Dr. Andrew Perkins.
-The CBBR, funded by The Boeing Company in 2007, includes a state-of-the-art research facility where industry-specific and academic research is conducted is under the purvey of the CBBR Director.
-The research facility is the physical home for the CBBR where WSU faculty, students, and industry partners conduct research on academic research and research on industry-identified problems.
-The CBBR is housed in the WSU Carson College of Business at the main entrance of Todd Addition off the Terrell Mall.
-Designed in 2008-09, the facility is approximately 1,500 square feet and contains a data collection computer lab with state-of-the-art hardware and behavioral research software, a reception/ observation area, a focus group room and an interview room.
-Much of the space is flexible so that The CBBR also includes appropriate technology to link the facility with other research centers and with industry partners for virtual conferences on important topics.
-The CBBR’s mission include support for the following three interrelated areas of emphasis:
+The Center for Behavioral Business Research (CBBR) is a cross-disciplinary center for behavioral research, undergraduate engagement and education, and external communication of our research that studies consumers, business, and society at large.
+Funded by the Boeing Company in 2007, the CBBR is housed in the WSU Carson College of Business at the main entrance of Todd Addition off the Terrell Mall, and is directed by Dr. Andrew Perkins.
+The CBBR is approximately 1,500 square feet and contains a data collection computer lab with state-of-the-art hardware and behavioral research software, a reception/ observation area, a focus group room, a virtual reality lab, and multiple interview rooms.
+The CBBR also includes appropriate technology to link the facility with other research centers and with industry partners for virtual meetings or conferences.
+The CBBR’s mission includes support for the following three interrelated areas of emphasis:

-- An educational mission aimed at preparing WSU undergraduate and graduate students for positions with firms requiring employees well-trained in behavioral research methods with a cross-disciplinary orientation (such graduates are required by industry who are increasingly becoming reliant upon collection, analysis and interpretation of human data, as part of the “big data” movement);
+- An educational mission aimed at preparing WSU undergraduate students for positions with firms requiring employees well-trained in behavioral research methods with a cross-disciplinary orientation (such graduates are required by industries who are becoming increasingly reliant upon collection, analysis and interpretation of human data as part of the “big data” movement);

-- A communication/outreach mission designed to facilitate communication of cutting-edge research and faculty expertise across the CCB, Washington State University, and public and private industry.
+- A communication/outreach mission designed to facilitate communication of cutting-edge research and faculty expertise across Washington State University and public and private industry.

 The relationships between consumers, retailers, and brands are of particular strategic importance to many firms in the Pacific Northwest.
 Firms involved in all aspects of retail and service must consider how consumers relate to the tangible symbols of their business, including retail storefronts, retail settings, logos, and business names.
 The center’s partners will work with leading researchers in consumer behavior and branding to analyze issues involving the dynamic interface between retailers, brands, and consumers.

-Human–Computer Interaction (HCI) research examines a number of issues related to the interaction between humans, information, technologies, and tasks, especially in the business, managerial, organizational, and cultural contexts.
-Specific topics include user interface design and usability evaluations for B2B/B2C e-commerce, m-commerce, and group collaboration.
-Ultimately, HCI research is interested in reporting how interface characteristics affect a variety of factors such as user attitudes, behavior, performance, perception, and productivity.
+Virtual reality (VR) research examines a number of issues related to the interaction between humans, information, technologies, and tasks, especially in the business, managerial, organizational, and cultural contexts.
+Specific topics include differences in behavior between real and virtual retail experiences and the effects of augmented reality on consumer behavior when deployed in a consumption setting.
+Ultimately, our research is interested in reporting how experiencing VR affects a variety of factors such as user attitudes, behavior, performance, perception, and productivity.

 Support the Center